amitjain-in/amitjain-in.github.io/_posts/2019-12-29-javapitfalls.markdown

 }
 {%endhighlight%}
 - **System.nanoTime()** - This method can only be used to evaluate the elapsed time in your code and not to get the current time.
 Use System.currentTimeMillis if you would like to get current time.
-- **Using "==" operator for Object comparison** - The equality operator "==" will only compare the references and not the content of the objects
+- **Using "==" operator for Object comparison** - The equality operator "==" will only compare the references and not the content of the objects.
 {%highlight java%}
 public class StringExample {